Helping you with whole life costs

 - Insurance costs

-Looking at the WLC’s of vehicles with a higher purchase price (like that of an electric or hybrid vehicles) can actually identify that the cost of such a vehicle over its lifetime is significantly less than a cheaper or alternative fuel model.
-For example; two vehicles could appear to cost the same, but in reality one could end up costing significantly less over its life cycle as it may have lower maintenance costs, a better residual value, better fuel consumption and lower CO2 emissions.
+Looking at the WLCs of vehicles with higher purchase prices can actually identify if the cost of the vehicle over its lifetime is significantly less than a cheaper or alternative fuel model.
+For example, two vehicles could appear to cost the same, but in reality, one could cost significantly less over its life cycle as it may have lower maintenance costs, better residual value, more efficient fuel consumption, and lower CO2 emissions.

-So, as well as identifying potential savings WLC can help clients afford to obtain better quality vehicles for fleets or employees.
+So, as well as identifying potential savings, WLC can help clients obtain better quality vehicles for fleets or employees.